-You can hear our Emerging Artist singers performing in several of our operas this season, including Jenůfa, Anamchara - Songs of Friendship and Macbeth.
-They will also be performing at two recitals during the year:
+Our Emerging Artist singers have performed in several of our operas this season, including Anamchara - Songs of Friendship and Macbeth.
+They will also perform in Jenůfa this April.

-Our Emerging Artist director co-directed Anamchara – Songs of Friendship in July, and will assist on La Cenerentola (Cinderella) this Autumn.
+Our Emerging Artist director co-directed Anamchara – Songs of Friendship in July, and assisted on La Cenerentola (Cinderella) in the Autumn.

 Soprano Rosalind Coad (supported by The John Mather Charitable Trust)

 Mezzo-soprano Laura Margaret Smith (supported by The Robertson

 Costume trainee Charlotte Campbell (supported by The Leverhulme Trust)